Shunned by corporations, U.S. gun entrepreneurs launch start-ups

 After the Parkland massacre, a number of major U.S. companies sought to disassociate themselves from the firearms industry.
 While the Second Amendment of the U.S. Constitution guarantees that the right to keep and bear arms shall not be infringed by the government, private businesses are free to turn away from guns, and many have.

-Dick’s Sporting Goods said it would stop selling assault-style rifles, and WalMart Inc, L.L.
-Bean and Kroger Co’s Fred Meyer stores raised the minimum age for firearms purchases to 21 from 18.
+Dick’s Sporting Goods (DKS.N) said it would stop selling assault-style rifles, and WalMart Inc (WMT.N), L.L.
+Bean and Kroger Co’s (KR.N) Fred Meyer stores raised the minimum age for firearms purchases to 21 from 18.

-Other companies pulled out of marketing deals that offered incentives to NRA members, including insurer MetLife Inc , Delta Air Lines and United Airlines, and the three rental car brands owned by Enterprise Holdings Inc.
+Other companies pulled out of marketing deals that offered incentives to NRA members, including insurer MetLife Inc (MET.N), Delta Air Lines (DAL.N) and United Airlines (UAL.N), and the three rental car brands owned by Enterprise Holdings Inc.

 Tim Harmsen, star of the Military Arms Channel on YouTube and a celebrity at the NRA meeting, said he saw the backlash coming and prepared by creating his own “YouTube” for guns, called Full30.com - a reference to a full 30-round magazine.